 Abergavenny Borough Band will perform alongside fellow winners The Belles of Three Spires, a female choral group, and Dhol2Dhol, a traditional Indian drum ensemble.

-Despite a near 130 year history, Abergavenny Borough Band has a modern approach to traditional brass band music and Welsh West End star Peter Karrie will make a guest appearance with the band at the event.
+Despite a near 130 year history, Abergavenny Borough Band has a modern approach to traditional brass band music and Welsh West End star Peter Karrie will make a guest appearance with the band at

 This isn't the first time that the band has been part of the London 2012 celebrations, having welcomed the Olympic torch to Wales in the run up to the Games.